How to Install Vinyl Siding

 The transition from Horizontal to Vertical

 Establish the vertical starting baseline.
 Install corner posts even with or slightly below the chalk lines.
-J-Channel should extend into the corner post.
-(Remember to allow 1/4” for expansion.)
+J-trim should extend into the corner post.
+(Remember to allow 1/4" for expansion.)

-Install J-Channel around windows and doors and along eaves.
-The J-Channel at the top of the opening should extend over the side of J-Channel by 1/4”.
-Cut and bend this top portion down over this side of J-Channel.
+Install j-trim around windows and doors along the eaves.
+The j-trim at the top of the opening should extend over the side of the j-trim by 1/4".
+Cut and bend this top portion down over this side of the j-trim.
 (This will allow water to run off.)

 Installing Vertical Siding on Gable Ends